nuxtlabs/nuxtlabs.com/content/partners/agency.md

 ---
-title: Become an agency partner
+title: Become an Agency partner
 description: With more than +36k public live websites built with Nuxt, the demand for Nuxt experts grows.
 If you use Nuxt to solve your client's need or if you provide Nuxt expertise to in-house teams, being an official Nuxt Agency partner can be hugely beneficial to your business.
 template: partners
 ---